Higher-order phase reduction captures delay-dependent synchronization phenomena in physical oscillator networks: Higher-order phase reduction for delay-coupled oscillators

-The first step in our approach is to replace Eq.~\eqref{networkequation} by an ordinary differential equation coupled to a transport equation.
+The first step in our approach is to replace Eq.~\eqref{networkequation}---a DDE with time delays---by an ordinary differential equation coupled with a transport equation.
 Specifically, we consider the co-evolution of oscillator histories~$X_j(s,t)$ and states $x_j(t) = X_j(0, t)$ given by